21003698/Search-Algorithm/README.md

 i)	#Use a linear search method to match the item in a list.
 ~~~
 Program for linear search method to match the item in a list
-Developed by: palamakula deepika
+Developed by: challa sandeep
-RegisterNumber: 21003786
+RegisterNumber: 21003698

 def linearSearch(array,n,k):
     # write your code for linear search